“If you want your children to be intelligent, read them fairy tales.”

 How Art has Shaped Me

 After leaving home, I moved to London and worked as a model in the fashion industry for twelve years.
-During this time, I had the privilege to work with some of the most creative and artistic people in the world.
+During this time, I had the privilege to work with some of the best creatives in the world.

-Working in fashion taught me a great deal about building your craft, self-worth, perseverance, and pursuing your dreams.
-It also showed me that ego is the biggest enemy of true creativity, and that true art is simply a by-product of those who have learned how to truly and unapologetically be themselves.
+Working in fashion taught me a great deal about self-worth and perseverance.
+It also showed me that ego is the biggest enemy of true creativity.

-After this period, I wanted to be ‘on the other side of the canvas’ (so to speak).
-I wanted to understand more about psychology, social skills, branding, and storytelling, so I moved into sales and marketing.
+After this period, I wanted to be ‘on the other side of the canvas’ (so to speak), particularly branding and storytelling, so I moved into sales and marketing.

 Collage of inspiring classical artists who inspired art and fantasy.